 - 10-15whp and wtq on tuned N55’s with high-flow DP’s

 - Great sound improvement without being too loud

 - Improved turbo spool and increased turbo efficiency

-VRSF’s catless downpipe for the N55 is the best bang for the buck option on the market at just $250.
+VRSF’s catless downpipe for the N55 is the best bang for the buck option on the market at just over $250.
 The pipe is made of 304 stainless steel, and can be finished with a high-temp ceramic coating for an additional $70.

 Summary on N55 Downpipes

 Catless downpipes are the least restrictive and offer the most performance benefit, at approx. 25whp for tuned vehicles.
 However, catless downpipes do create emissions testing issues and are technically against emissions laws.